+Ste Action

+p

-Step Action 1 Select the 'Start > Explore > Properties > Properties' ribbon option.
+1 Select the 'Start > Desktop > Design > Properties' ribbon option.
 The Properties window displays.
 Click on the element or connector for which to define properties.
 The initial details for that object display in the Properties window.

 2 Modify the element or connector characteristics as required.
 3 Click on the diagram background.
-The element or connector details in the window are saved; the diagrams that contain the element or connector are updated as necessary, as is the Project Browser.
+The element or connector details in the window are saved; the diagrams that contain the element or connector are updated as necessary, as is the Browser window.

-- You can also modify the properties of an element or connector using the 'Properties' dialog, which is specific to the selected object; select: - For an element, the 'Design > Element > Properties > Properties Dialog' ribbon option or - For a connector, right-click on the connector and select the 'Properties' menu option - On the 'Properties' dialog, click on the OK button to save the changes and close the dialog
+- You can also modify the properties of an element or connector using the 'Properties' dialog, which is specific to the selected object; select: - For an element, the 'Design > Element > Editors > Properties Dialog' ribbon option or - For a connector, right-click on the connector and select the 'Properties' menu option - On the 'Properties' dialog, click on the OK button to save the changes and close the dialog